AndiDog/thesis-code/Sample application/README.rst

 Titanium Studio includes run configurations for starting an application on the emulator (e.g. Android AVD) or to install it on a device.

+Building may fail if the project is located in a directory that contains spaces in its path (observed on iOS with Titanium 2.1.x).

 Documentation
 ~~~~~~~~~~~~~